Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 ## Section III: DePIN Economics and Governance

+The cost and cadence of verification directly shape token design and sustainability.

 ### The Cold-Start Problem and Token Incentives

 Every DePIN network faces a classic chicken-and-egg dilemma: early participants must invest in expensive hardware and pay ongoing operational costs while serving practically zero customers.
 It's like opening a restaurant in an empty neighborhood, where you pay for ingredients, staff, and rent before anyone walks through the door.